spark-admissions-logo Free Consultation

 20. Consider All Your Options

-Finally, once all your admissions decisions are in, take a moment to consider your acceptances.
-You may have different financial aid packages or merit scholarship offers; you may have gotten into honors programs or some other perk.
-Take a deep breath and remember: now you’re the one who gets to decide!
+Finally, once all your admissions decisions are in, take a moment to consider your acceptance letters.
+You may have different financial aid packages or merit scholarship offers; you may have gotten into honors programs or received some other perk.
+Take a deep breath and remember: now you’re the one who gets to decide which good college to attend.
 You have all the power!

-Carefully weigh your options: academic, professional, financial, logistical.
-Visit schools’ admitted students’ days and talk to current students about their experiences.
+Carefully weigh your options through academic, professional, financial, and logistical lenses.
+Visit schools on days for admitted students and talk to current students about their experiences.
 Don’t rush this decision; it’s one of the most important ones you’ll make.

 Subscribe to our newsletter for college admissions news